Nina Stahr

-Nina Stahr (born 27 October 1982) is a German politician of the Alliance 90/The Greens party who has been serving as a member of the Bundestag since the 2021 elections, representing the Berlin-Steglitz-Zehlendorf district.
+Nina Stahr (born 27 October 1982) is a German politician of the Alliance 90/The Greens party who served as a member of the Bundestag from the 2021 elections until 2024, representing the Berlin-Steglitz-Zehlendorf district.

 Political career

 Stahr became a member of the Alliance 90/The Greens party in 2006.
 From 2016 to 2021, she served as co-chair of the Green Party in Berlin.

 In 2020, Stahr wrote the book Die Krise ist weiblich.

-In parliament, Stahr serves on the Committee for Education, Research and Technology Assessment and the Committee on Family Affairs, Senior Citizens, Women and Youth.
-In addition to her committee assignments, she is part of the German-British Parliamentary Friendship Group and the German-Irish Parliamentary Friendship Group.
+In parliament, Stahr served on the Committee for Education, Research and Technology Assessment and the Committee on Family Affairs, Senior Citizens, Women and Youth.
+In addition to her committee assignments, she was part of the German-British Parliamentary Friendship Group and the German-Irish Parliamentary Friendship Group.